Rajika-Kandege/GitHubActionsBeginner/README.md

-# Java Batch Processor
+# Java test methods

-This Java project demonstrates batch processing, string manipulation, and JSON file parsing.
+This Java project demonstrates  string manipulation, and JSON file parsing.
 It includes several utility methods for sorting, reversing, and analyzing strings and arrays.

 ## Features